Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

 ### Article 16.
 Structure of the doctoral training program

-1. The doctoral training program of Hanoi National University includes a minimum of 90 credits for doctoral students with a master\'s degree and 120 credits for doctoral students with a bachelor\'s degree, including the following parts:
+1. The doctoral training program of Hanoi National University includes a minimum of 90 credits for doctoral students with a master's degree and 120 credits for doctoral students with a bachelor's degree, including the following parts:
-    a)  Part 1: Additional courses (for graduate students without a master\'s degree)
+    a)  Part 1: Additional courses (for graduate students without a master's degree)

     - Additional courses are courses that help graduate students have enough knowledge and professional qualifications to perform the tasks of a graduate student;
-    - PhD students who do not have a master\'s degree must accumulate at least 30 credits of compulsory and elective additional courses.
+    - PhD students who do not have a master's degree must accumulate at least 30 credits of compulsory and elective additional courses.
-      Additional courses include courses of the corresponding master\'s program, excluding foreign language courses and thesis.
+      Additional courses include courses of the corresponding master's program, excluding foreign language courses and thesis.
     b)  Part 2: Courses in the doctoral training program with a maximum total of 16 credits.